 |ECO 270 Intermediate Macroeconomics|

-Any three additional economics courses, 200 level or above from the list below: (9 credits)
+Any three additional economics courses, 200 level or above, including but not limited to the list below: (9 credits)

 |ECO 250 Quantitative Analysis for Economics|